Illness or misadventure

 Misadventure: An incident or circumstances affecting your child's performance either in their school assessments or in the test, or causing your child to miss the test.

-If a student misses the Opportunity Class Placement Test or cannot perform his or her best because of these circumstances parents should submit an illness/misadventure claim following the instructions below.
+If a student misses the Opportunity Class Placement Test or cannot perform his or her best because of these circumstances parents should submit an illness/misadventure request following the instructions below.

 If your child is affected, get documentary evidence as soon as possible – generally on the day of the test.
-Submit this evidence with a claim for illness/misadventure.
-Claims must be received within 2 weeks of the test date.
+Submit this evidence with a request for illness/misadventure.
+Requests must be received within 2 weeks of the test date.